WORKING WITH INDIGENOUS COMMUNITIES

 The PDF includes 12 items with detailed explanations.

+Many non-Indigenous tourism and media organizations look to develop respectful partnerships with Indigenous communities.
 Indigenous Tourism BC has compiled an information toolkit to help individuals understand and build relationships with the First Peoples of British Columbia.

 It is important to note that each Indigenous Nation and Community differ in their approach to partnership.
 The document was developed to the best of Indigenous Tourism BC’s knowledge to respond to common themes and questions received from partners.
 It is not a substitute for proper communication with Indigenous Nations and Communities.